-Documentation provided to the Office of Disability Services for disability accommodations will be kept on file for seven years from first registration.
+Documentation provided to the Office of Disability Services for disability accommodations will be kept on file for seven years from graduation or end of academic year of documented withdrawal from the institution.
 Reference NPRC-1805: Records Retention policy for detailed information.